opatry/taskfolio/README.md

 The coverage report excludes code not intended to be covered.

-This avoids the [“broken window” effect](https://blog.codinghorror.com/the-broken-window-theory/): whether coverage is at 43% or 56%, it’s perceived as equally low—so efforts to improve it are often dismissed.
+This avoids the [“broken window” effect](https://blog.codinghorror.com/the-broken-window-theory/): whether coverage is at 43% or 56%, it's perceived as equally low—so efforts to improve it are often dismissed.
 In contrast, high or near-100% coverage is seen as achievable and worth tracking.

 Refer to the root project's [`build.gradle.kts`](build.gradle.kts#L55-L90) for details.